-Backblaze B2 hosted network storage service is really affordable for storing backups.
-At about 5 USD per month per TB, you can cut cost if you have multiple computers or a backup smaller than a Terabyte compared to Backblaze Personal Backup at 5 USD per month per computer.
+Backblaze B2 hosted network storage service is affordable for storing backups.
+At about 5 USD per month per TB, you can cut cost if you’ve multiple computers or a backup smaller than a Terabyte compared to Backblaze Personal Backup at 5 USD per month per computer.

-You get an easy-to use software for macOS and Windows with Personal Backup, but with B2 you have to bring your own software and connect it to the B2 service.
+You get an easy-to use software for macOS and Windows with Personal Backup, but with B2 you’ve to bring your software and connect it to the B2 service.
 FreeBSD, Linux, and macOS all have several great software options for using B2 for backup, but the selection on Windows isn’t as good.

 Windows has a built-in backup system that provides file versioning so you can restore earlier versions (“previous versions”) of documents and files right from File Explorer.
 This tool was known as File History in earlier versions of Windows, but you can now find it in the Windows Settings app under the name Windows Backup.

 A prerequisite of using Windows Backup is to mount the destination, a Backblaze B2 storage bucket in this case, as either a network share or hard drive in Windows.

 This proved surprisingly difficult to achieve in Windows.
 There are several good software options for Linux and macOS, but the Windows options are more pricey.

 The two available options for Windows are ExpanDrive (80 USD) or Mountain Duck (40 USD with paid upgrades).
 Both programs lets you mount Backblaze B2 among other hosted storage providers as local network shares in Windows.